ARMmbed/uvisor/docs/DEVELOPING_LOCALLY.md

-# Developing with uVisor locally in mbed OS
+# Developing with uVisor Locally on mbed OS

+When an application uses the uVisor, mbed OS ensures that the uVisor static libraries are linked with the rest of the program.
+These libraries include the user-facing uVisor APIs and a pre-linked binary blob, which we call the uVisor *core*.

+It is the responsibility of the uVisor library owner to compile uVisor from its main repository, [ARMmbed/uvisor](https://github.com/ARMmbed/uvisor), and to distribute the resulting libraries to the target operating system.
+In mbed OS, we periodically compile the uVisor core and release it as a static library for each of the supported targets.
+These libraries are located in the uVisor folder in the [mbedmicro/mbed](https://github.com/mbedmicro/mbed) repository.

-The uVisor is distributed as a pre-linked binary blob.
-Blobs for different mbed platforms are released in a yotta module called `uvisor-lib`, which you can obtain from the yotta registry.
-This guide will show you a different way of obtaining those binaries, that is, by building them locally.
+This guide will show you a different way of obtaining the uVisor libraries, that is, by building them locally.

 There are several reasons why you might want to build uVisor locally: